 Downloading & Installing PyCharm Pro

 At the time of this writing, there are at least three versions of PyCharm: Professional, Community, and Educational.
-For this course, we will use the PyCharm Pro which is free for educational purposes.
+For this course, we will use the PyCharm Educational which is free for educational purposes.

 The instructions below show the steps for installing on Windows.
 The steps for OS X and Linux are analogous.
 Populate the form and select Apply for Free Products.
-If for some reason you prefer not to supply your edu email to receive the free JetBrains products, you may use the PyCharm Pro programs running on at least two PCs in the ACC Northridge computer science computer lab.
+If for some reason you prefer not to supply your edu email to receive the free JetBrains products, you may use the PyCharm programs running on PCs in the ACC Northridge computer science computer lab.

-Expect an email from JetBrains within 24 hours.
+Expect an email from JetBrains within 24 hours (usually much sooner).
 If you do not receive an email, submit a support request on the JetBrains site.
 Follow the instructions in the email to download PyCharm Pro.
 Double-click the .exe file that was downloaded.
 After the PyCharm installation is complete, this .exe can be deleted.
 I download to the desktop so the icon looks like this:

 The installation begins and only requires one minute or so.